adiraman/ScalarPimpleDyMFoam/README.md

 Source the openfoam environment (bashrc or cshrc file) to load the proper environment variables.
-Place this folder in the $WM_PROJECT_USER_DIR/applications/solvers/ directory and run wmake from the simpleFoamTemp directory.
+Place this folder in the $WM_PROJECT_USER_DIR/applications/solvers/ directory and run wmake from the source directory.
 The application will be installed in the directory set up by the environment variable $FOAM_USER_APPBIN